NorwegianRefugeeCouncil/ckan-to-kobo/README.md

 ![command results](docs/question-block-up-countries-command.png)

-Results
+Results:

 ![question block countries](docs/question-block-countries.png)

 ## Questions / Issues
-This script was made in collaboration with Open Knowledge Foundation and Norwegian Refugee Council as inspired by a script to pull HDX P-Codes into Kobo.
+This script was made in collaboration with Open Knowledge Foundation and Norwegian Refugee Council and was heavily  inspired by a script to pull HDX P-Codes into KoboToolbox.
 See link [here](https://gist.github.com/joshuaberetta/086180242408ead944245c14a9e03872).
 Please feel free to start an issue or send direct questions to Andrés Vázquez (@avdata99) or Nadine Levin (@nadineisabel).
 Thanks for reading!

-## License